mcmikecreations/mcmikecreations.github.io/static/_blog/2024-02-26-migration.md

 a nested list.
 A Footer with links is an enhanced bottom Navbar.
 A BottomNav is a Navbar with icons.
 The list goes on and on.

+### Blogs

+Another issue I had was with the blogs.
+The `markdown-svelte` package has some peculiarities.
+First, custom components need to be defined to render different markdown elements.
+The default components are difficult to style (unless wrapped with `prose` from `tailwind`), especially if compatibility with other framework components is desired.
+Second, due to the hydration step of client-side rendering, routing, and data preloading, inline JavaScript inside markdown doesn't work as intended.
+I found a [solution on Reddit](https://www.reddit.com/r/sveltejs/comments/16b1ipm/comment/jzapmyh/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) to perform full-page navigation instead of preloading.

 Regardless, I think the website came together nicely in the end.
 I thank you for getting this far in the post and wish you all the best.